First Mixed Reality Adventure

 Version 3.1 Roadmap

-Version 3.1 - Planned Features: - Estimated Release - TBD
+Version 3.1 - Planned Features: - Estimated Release - On Hold

 Improved Save Files - Currently every saved item in a scene keeps track of variables that are not used by every item.
 For example every item saves a text field for when its used in chat bubbles.
 In the new system everything will be modular which will reduce the save file size and speed up loading slightly.
 (Very little change will be seen, but the new system makes everything more modular for future updates.)

 Improved Chat Bubbles - Chat Bubbles will work similar to posed characters.
 When you pick a chat bubble the system will take you to a enter text mode after placing it.
 In the enter text mode the keyboard will be visible and pressing left/right on the analog will cycle the color of the boarder (and possibly text).
 In place mode, shift trigger will skip the enter text mode for faster re-placement.
 And from select mode, shift trigger will skip pickup and go straight to edit text mode.

 Viewpoints - Viewpoints will save lighting setups and also a relative position based on the calibration point set at startup.
 In addition to the current controls, viewers will be able to cycle to different viewpoints and see the scene exactly how the builder meant it to be seen.
 This also makes it possible to have mobile compatibility one day.